YueLiPicasso/OCanrenTutorial/Main/ascii_ctrl_db/README.md

  a stream builder, taking a substitution as input and returns a stream of substitutions.
 It builds the output stream by zipping the two streams built separately by _R_<sub>1</sub> and _R_<sub>2</sub>, both of which share the same input as their immediate top level relation.
-IN more formal terms:
+In more formal terms:

 `(` _R_<sub>1</sub> `|` _R_<sub>2</sub> `)` subst<sub>in</sub> =
 `(` _R_<sub>1</sub> subst<sub>in</sub> `)` `|`<sub>zip</sub> `(` _R_<sub>2</sub> subst<sub>in</sub> `)`